 Since 2002, more than 1,000 Securian associates have supported Securian's ongoing pledge to building community in St. Paul’s neighborhoods.

 In 2016, Securian associates tallied 154 volunteer days with Habitat for Humanity programs.

 Ethics is an extremely important topic of learning and is among our organization’s core values.

-The Securian Ethics Essay Competition at the University of Minnesota’s Carlson School of Management is in its third year as part of their new Ethics and Corporate Responsibility course for all incoming freshmen – approximately 600 annually.
+The Securian Ethics Essay Competition at the University of Minnesota’s Carlson School of Management is in its fourth year as part of their new Ethics and Corporate Responsibility course for all incoming freshmen – approximately 600 annually.

 Students benefit greatly from group exercises that require group interaction, problem analysis, reasoning, debate, persuasive skills and teamwork within an ethical framework.
 This hands-on experience helps prepare students to be ethical leaders in the workplace and in society.